-To set off back home, head for the Pertuis SNCF station, where the TER line 12 (June timetable TBC) will take you back to Aix-en-Provence and the Saint-Charles de Marseille station.
+To set off back home, head for the Pertuis SNCF station, which will take you back to Aix-en-Provence and the Saint-Charles de Marseille station.

 Useful information (french)

-- Schedule for Zou line 8 for your visit to Lourmarin, Ansouis, Cucuron, Lauris, Puyvert or Villelaure
+- Schedule for Zou line 908 and 919 for your visit to Lourmarin, Ansouis, Cucuron, Lauris, Puyvert or Villelaure

 Zou !
 M Ticket App: buy your tickets online and access them from your smartphone